 The Meriwethers in the Classroom

-Our multimedia performances are designed to spark the imagination and inspire a deep, meaningful connection to the history of Lewis and Clark and the Corps of Discovery.
-As an Oregon-based group, we are particularly excited about our program's overlap with state curriculum standards.
-Using a combination of storytelling, song, and video/visual elements, we can engage students' senses on every level.
-Although our program is deeply rooted in fact, we love bringing a relatable emotional element to the story.
-We want our audiences to experience Lewis and Clark and their Corps as real people with both strengths and weaknesses…not just 'some guys we read about in a history book'.
+Our multimedia performances are designed to spark the imagination and inspire a lasting appreciation of the history of Lewis and Clark and the Corps of Discovery.
+Using a combination of storytelling, song, and video/visual elements, we engage students' senses on every level.

 For rates, availability and more information about how we might best serve your school, please contact us.
 We look forward to adventuring with you!